-In preparing the listing application on the SIX, issuers must indicate which regulatory standard they are applying to and demonstrate their satisfaction of the corresponding requirements.
-The following main regulatory standards are available for listings on the SIX:
+In preparing the listing application on SIX, issuers must indicate which regulatory standard they are applying to and demonstrate their satisfaction of the corresponding requirements.
+The following main regulatory standards are available for listings on SIX:

 - International Reporting Standard.
 This is aimed at international investors.
 It has the most comprehensive transparency requirements and requires the application of international financial reporting standards (IFRS), US generally accepted accounting principles (US GAAP) or another internationally recognised accounting standard. - Swiss Reporting Standard.
 This is aimed at domestic investors.
 Issuers may apply Swiss GAAP FER, with the other listing requirements remaining consistent with the International Reporting Standard. - Standard for Investment Companies.
-This is for the listing of equity securities issued by investment companies (ie, companies that solely invest in collective investment schemes and that do not perform any other commercial activity). - Standard for Real Estate Companies.
+This is for the listing of equity securities issued by investment companies (ie, companies whose sole purpose is to pursue investment schemes to generate income or capital gains, without engaging in any actual entrepreneurial activity as such and that do not operate under a licence as collective investment scheme under the Swiss Federal Act on Collective Investments).

+Standard for Real Estate Companies.
 This is for the listing of equity securities issued by a real estate company (ie, companies generate at least two-thirds of their revenue from real estate-related activities).